-- 119. A Firm shall establish policies and procedures designed to provide it with Reasonable Assurance that it deals appropriately with: - (a) Complaints and allegations that the work performed by the Firm fails to comply with Professional Standards and applicable SC 6 regulatory and legal requirements; and - (b) Allegations of non-compliance with the Firm's system of quality control.
+- 119. A Firm shall establish policies and procedures designed to provide it with Reasonable Assurance that it deals appropriately with: - (a) Complaints and allegations that the work performed by the Firm fails to comply with Professional Standards and applicable legal and regulatory requirements; and - (b) Allegations of non-compliance with the Firm's system of quality control.